-REBEKAH GEE, in her official capacity as Secretary of the Louisiana Department of Health and Hospitals; JEFF LANDRY, in his official capacity as Attorney General of Louisiana; J. MICHAEL BURDINE, MD, in his official capacity as President of the Louisiana State Board of Medical Examiners; JAMES E. STEWART, SR., in his official capacity as District Attorney for Caddo Parish; and J. SCHUYLER MARVIN, in his official capacity as District Attorney for Bossier and Webster Parishes,
+REBEKAH GEE, in her official capacity as Secretary of the Louisiana Department of Health; JEFF LANDRY, in his official capacity as Attorney General of Louisiana; JAMES E. STEWART, SR., in his official capacity as District Attorney for Caddo Parish; J. SCHUYLER MARVIN, in his official capacity as District Attorney for Bossier and Webster Parishes; and JAY DARDENNE, in his official capacity as Commissioner of the Division of Administration of Louisiana,